flp-community-scripts/community-scripts/CONTRIBUTING.md

 ## Adding a New Project
 To contribute a new project, please follow these steps:

+1. Fork master

-1. **Create a New Folder**: Make a new folder at the root level with a clear, descriptive name for your project.
+2. **Create a New Folder**: In your fork, Make a new folder at the root level with a clear, descriptive name for your project.

 2. **Add a README File**: Inside your project folder, include a `README.md` file.
 This file should contain at least:
 ```